$562 million to fight gangs, guns and ram raiders: Law and order package announced

 "We needed much more stringent controls and we needed a register in place.
 We have no idea how many firearms are in our community.
 We have to start somewhere."

-It was one of the recommendations of the review after the mosque terror shootings.
+It was one of the recommendations of the review after the Christchurch mosque terror shootings.

 A further $164.6 million in operating cash and $20.7 million capital funding over four years will be used to expand the Tactical Response Model – which ensures police are trained and equipped to the standard of the Armed Offenders Squad officers.